altayeb1980/HotelDeals/ABOUT.md

 ## What i want to accomplish for this project:

-I tested the backend with unit and mockito only, i want to ensure the behavior for the frontend by simulating the actual end user interacting with the page in the web browser (clicking buttons and links, filling in and submitting forms, and so on).
-For that, i want to write acceptance tests using Selenium.
+I test the backend service by using unit and mockito only, i want to ensure the behavior of the frontend by simulating the actual end user interacting with the pages in the web browser (clicking buttons and links, filling in and submitting forms, and so on).
+For that reason, i want to write acceptance tests using selenium.

-Connect my project to travis CI, i want to give the ability after each push to the github the build deployed automatically to target folder on the github.
+Continuous Integration by connect the project to travis CI, i want to have the ability after each push to the github the build deployed automatically to the target folder on the github.

-for heroku i deploy the build by steps manually, i want the build to deployed auomatically to the heroku by usoing the travisCI as well.
+Deployed the project to heroku by using the travis CI.